Dr. E. Arnold Modlin, Jr.

 HIS 337 United States Women's History (3 Credits)

-This course examines women's participation in the founding, developing and growth in the United century with special focus on women's struggle for legal, economic and social equality.
+This course examines women's participation in the founding, development, and growth of the United States with special focus on women's struggle for legal, economic, and social equality.

 HIS 341 Great Britain Since 1832 (3 Credits)